This fish is known as

 Indian Threadfish can grow up to 165 cm what is approximately 64 inches.
 In general, 1 specimen requires at least 19800cm

 2 of water surface which is approximately 3069 square inch.
-This species will require to be kept in a tank that is very large. (
+We recommend you to keep it in fish tanks which are very large. (

 e) Medium aquariums have at least 113 Litres (30 US Gallons).
 Large aquariums have at least 265 Litres (70 US Gallons).
 Very large aquariums hold at least 700 Litres (185 US Gallons).